Janno/ceps/text/XXX-hint-mode-equal.md

 modes of the classes arguments.
 The order between attempts of the same hint that belong to different mode lines should be left unspecified.

+Note that `Strict Resolution` could be deprecated in the future since it is subsumed by setting all `=` modes in all relevant databases.
+(It might make sense to introduce a `Default Hint Mode` command that sets the mode across all databases that do not have explicit modes for the class.)

 # Drawbacks

 The fact that multiple mode lines can now lead to additional hint applications